 Data for fees calculations Firms will need to report data for the purpose of calculating FSA, FOS and FSCS levies.
-FSA The relevant information required is the tariff data set out in FEES 4 Annex 1R Part 2 under fee-blocks A.12, A.13, A.18 and A.19.
-Note that firms are required to report tariff data information relating to all business falling within fee blocks A.12/A.13/A.18/A.19 and not simply that relating to retail investments.
-FOS The relevant information required is the tariff data set out in FEES 5 Annex 1R industry blocks 8, 9, 16 and 17.
+FSA The relevant information required is the tariff data set out in FEES 4 Annex 1R Part 2 under fee-blocks A.12, A.13, A.18 and A.19 and, in respect of fee-blocks A.12 and A.13, the tariff data set out under the definition of "annual income" in Section J of SUP 16 Annex 18AR as read together with the guidance on calculating and apportioning annual income below.
+Note that firms are required to report tariff data information relating to all business falling within fee blocks A.12/A.13/A.18/A.19.
+FOS The relevant information required is the tariff data set out in FEES 5 Annex 1R industry blocks 16 and 17 and, in respect of industry blocks 8 and 9, the tariff data set out under the definition of "annual income" in Section J of SUP 16 Annex 18AR as read together with the guidance on calculating and apportioning annual income below.
 Note that firms are required to report tariff data information relating to all business falling within industry blocks 8/9, 16 and 17.
 FSCS The relevant information required is the tariff data set out in sub- classes B2, C2, D2, and E2, FEES 6 Annex 3R.
 Note that firms are required to report tariff data information relating to all business falling within sub-classes B2, C2, D2 and E2, FEES 6 Annex 3R.